Petrosz007/msc-thesis/chapters/graph_reduction.typ

 Suprisingly, this algorithm works quite well, as we'll see in @gr-compare.

 *Hypothesis:* If there was a seriously wrong way to join nodes, as in, lose a lot of nodes that other joins could retain, MONKE wouldn't work that well.
 Because MONKE is essentially a random algorithm, it wouldn't give optimal results.
 Therefore, my hypothesis is, that there are no completely wrong joins that can be made.
-Yes, as we've seen in the previous section, there are ways to have an optimal reduction, but suboptimal reductions are rare.
+Yes, as we've seen in the previous section, there are ways to have an optimal reduction, but totally bad reductions are rare.

 == Least Losing Nodes Reachable